What is the most important information I should know about abemaciclib?

 Abemaciclib can cause severe diarrhea, which can lead to dehydration or infection.
 Call your doctor right away if you have diarrhea.
 Drink extra fluids and start taking anti-diarrhea medicine such as loperamide (Imodium).

-Abemaciclib can cause blood clots, liver problems, or serious and sometimes fatal infections.
+Abemaciclib can cause blood clots, liver problems, and even serious or fatal infections.
 Call your doctor right away if you have symptoms such as: fever, chills, easy bruising or bleeding, unusual tiredness, loss of appetite, right-sided upper stomach pain, chest pain, shortness of breath, rapid breathing, fast heartbeats, or pain or swelling in your arms or legs.

 What is abemaciclib?